-In case you had no childhood and don't know, Brenda Song is a 31-year-old actress known for playing early prototypes of the manic pixie dream girl on kid's shows like Nickelodeon's 100 Deeds for Eddie McDowd and Disney Channel's The Suite Life of Zack & Cody.
+In case you had no childhood and don't know, Brenda Song is a 33-year-old actress known for playing early prototypes of the manic pixie dream girl on kid's shows like Nickelodeon's 100 Deeds for Eddie McDowd and Disney Channel's The Suite Life of Zack & Cody.

-After rapper Young Jeezy confirmed long-standing rumors that he was dating Mai on Instagram (as of April 2020 the couple is now enagged), Brenda Song became a trending topic with over 20k tweets.
+For a strange moment in 2019, Brenda Song became a trending topic with over 20k tweets shortly after rapper Young Jeezy confirmed long-standing rumors that he was dating Jeannie Mai on Instagram (as of March 2021 the couple is now married).
 Why?
-Because Jeannie Mai has a history of fetishizing black men and was formerly married to a white, racist Trump supporter.
+Because Mai has a history of fetishizing black men and was formerly married to a white, racist Trump supporter.
 And Jeannie Mae has said that the one celebrity she hates to be commonly mistaken for is Brenda Song.

-The commenter attached a clip of Mai declaring her love of black men on The Real, with the bizarrely tone deaf caveat: "For me, dark meat on the side, white keeps me mean and lean.
+The commenter attached a clip of Mai declaring her love of Black men on The Real, with the bizarrely tone deaf caveat: "For me, dark meat on the side, white keeps me mean and lean.
 You know, that's why I married a white man."

 The Hosts Talk Race and Romance youtu.be

 While she attempted to smooth over her comment later, she only piled on more cringe-worthy statements: "I like a good brother, I do!
 I think they're cute!"
 She acknowledged the comment sounded "horrible," but after hearing her attempt to back-pedal, her co-host advised her she was only making it "sound worse, don't explain it!"